Piax Tablets is a brand of medicine containing the active ingredient clopidogrel.

 If you have not told your doctor about any of the above, tell him/her before you start taking Piax.

 Some patients may not convert Piax to its active form as well as other patients.
 These patients may not get the same benefit from Piax.
+Your doctor may advise you to go for tests to determine if Piax will adequately work for you.
+Based on the test results, your doctor may change your dose of Piax or consider alternative treatments for you.

 Taking other medicines